cassiorsfreitas/blog/_posts/what-is-trpc.md

 id: 11
 title: 'What is tRPC?'
 date: '20-02-2023'
-excerpt: 'Wait, so are we going back to using mono repositories which contain the whole application?
+excerpt: 'Wait, so are we going back to use mono repository which contain the whole application?
 Like Java + Tomcat + Thymeleaf???'
 cover: '/images/post11/cover.jpeg'
 time: '8 min'
 category: 'Front end'